keymanapp/keyman/linux/keyman-config/README.md

 ## Building the Debian package

-You will need the build dependencies
+You will need the build dependencies as well as the runtime dependencies above

-`sudo apt install dh-python python3-setuptools python3-all debhelper`
+`sudo apt install dh-python python3-all debhelper`

 Run `make deb`.
 This will build the Debian package in the make_deb directory.